-Indian street food group Mowgli will open a second Manchester restaurant this month.
+Indian street food group Mowgli has opened a second Manchester restaurant this month.

-Mowgli, a restaurant offering ‘fuss-free’ Indian cooking aimed at banishing Indian food stereotypes, will open in Manchester this month.
-The 3,294 sq foot, 100-cover restaurant will be based in Oxford Road’s University Green site and will be open seven days a week from January 21.
+Mowgli, a restaurant offering ‘fuss-free’ Indian cooking aimed at banishing Indian food stereotypes, has opened in Manchester this month.
+The 3,294 sq foot, 100-cover restaurant is based in Oxford Road’s University Green site and will be open seven days a week.

 The menu has been designed by founder and dedicated curry evangelist Nisha Katona and is teaming with fresh, healthy, flavour-packed dishes with tonnes of vegetarian and vegan options.
 And Ms Katona says the dishes will be prepared by a handpicked kitchen team of complete ‘curry virgins’ who have been trained from scratch with no preconceptions.